Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 - Open BitVise and log in.
 - Click **New SFTP window** button.
 - Navigate to */root/Desktop*.
-- Transfer the server folder that you extracted (HPC Server / HCE Server).
+- Transfer the server folder that you extracted (HPC Server or HCE Server).

 ### 12).
 Launching your server(s):
 - Navigate to */root/Desktop/\<server folder>/Wine Launch Files*